From luxury chic rooms to cosy lofts, these stylish boutique hotels boast a one-of-a-kind experience in Singapore.

-From awesome eateries to a cool indie bookshop, there are lots to do around Porcelain Hotel’s prime location in Chinatown.
+From awesome eateries to a cool indie bookshop, there’s plenty to do around Porcelain Hotel’s prime location in Chinatown.
 But first, let’s talk about this little hideaway.
 The interior and exterior of the hotel (which is housed in a series of adjoining shophouses) is clad in traditional Chinese porcelain and chinoiserie patterns from the Qing and Ming dynasty… with a contemporary twist.
 You’ll find recurring porcelain patterns in all rooms, but we’d pick the Theme Suite for its minimal white aesthetic.
 And not to mention, that bathtub in the en-suite bathroom.

 Porcelain Hotel, 48 Mosque Street, Singapore 059526